 - A core requirement that a minimum of 15 per cent of the total labour hours on eligible projects is to be undertaken by apprentices and/or trainees and through other workforce training.
 The deemed hours will be determined by the contract sum (GST inclusive) multiplied by 0.09 per cent for building projects and 0.045 per cent for civil construction projects.
-The Training Policy requires that a minimum of 60 per cent of the deemed hours be allocated toward the employment of apprentices and trainees (new entrants only) with the remaining deemed hours allocated to other workforce training. - The contractor is required to develop and implement a Skills Development Plan, with the intent of developing the skills of existing workers and new entrants. - Training delivery is to be linked to occupational outcomes in applicable nationally accredited training packages that are identified in the Skills Development Plan for the particular project. - A training coordinator is to be employed by the principal contractor to ensure the implementation of the Skills Development Plan.
+The Training Policy requires that a minimum of 60 per cent of the deemed hours be allocated toward the employment of apprentices and trainees (new entrants only) with the remaining deemed hours allocated to other workforce training. - The contractor is required to develop and implement a skills development plan, with the intent of developing the skills of existing workers and new entrants. - Training delivery is to be linked to occupational outcomes in applicable nationally accredited training packages that are identified in the skills development plan for the particular project.

-Contractors will be required to demonstrate compliance by submitting a copy of the Skills Development Plan with the usual Compliance Plan using the Training Policy Administration System (TPAS).
+• A training coordinator is to be employed by the principal contractor to ensure the implementation of the skills development plan.

 For further information, refer to the Guidelines for contractors - Skills Development Plan for major projects.